vincentfusco/tt06_555/README.md

 ## Schematics ##

-The basic functions described above can and have beeen implemented in different ways.
+The basic architecture described above -- that comprised of two comparators, an SR latch, etc., can and has beeen implemented in different ways.

 Schematics of the original BJT version and later CMOS version are given in [History](#history).